Preventing Prompt Injection with Type-Directed Privilege Separation: Related Work

-The most straightforward method to defend against prompt injection is to train a binary classifier that can distinguish between prompt injections and benign data \citep{protectai.comFineTunedDeBERTav3basePrompt2023, blueteamaiFmopsDistilbertpromptinjection2024, wanCYBERSECEVAL3Advancing2024, jacobPromptShieldDeployableDetection2025, liPIGuardPromptInjection2025, metaMetallamaLlamaPromptGuard222M2025}.
-Most of these methods first curate a variety of different datasets, train the detector using some specialized approach, and then deploy the detector as a filter on all incoming inputs.
-The primary benefit with these approaches is simplicity; model providers do not have to adjust their existing models, which can be expensive and time-consuming.
-However, detectors require an extremely low false postitive rate (FPR) to be effective, and many existing detectors do not provide sufficient performance \citep{jacobPromptShieldDeployableDetection2025, liPIGuardPromptInjection2025}.
-In addition, attack techniques for LLM-integrated systems are constantly evolving; detector-based methods are often ill-equipped to account for new, unseen threats and require consistent re-training to remain effective \citep{pietJailbreaksOverTimeDetectingJailbreak2025}.
+The most straightforward method to defend against prompt injection is to train a binary classifier that can distinguish between prompt injection attacks and benign queries \citep{protectai.comFineTunedDeBERTav3basePrompt2023, blueteamaiFmopsDistilbertpromptinjection2024, wanCYBERSECEVAL3Advancing2024, jacobPromptShieldDeployableDetection2025, liPIGuardPromptInjection2025, metaMetallamaLlamaPromptGuard222M2025}.
+Most of these methods first curate a set of prompt injection data, train the detector using some specialized approach, and then deploy the detector as a filter on all user requests.
+The primary benefit with these approaches is simplicity; many detectors feature a small memory footprint and are cheap to operate.
+However, detectors require an extremely low false positive rate (FPR) to be effective, and many existing detectors do not provide sufficient performance \citep{jacobPromptShieldDeployableDetection2025, liPIGuardPromptInjection2025}.
+In addition, attack techniques against agentic systems are constantly evolving; detector-based methods are often ill-equipped to account for new, unseen threats and require consistent re-training to remain effective \citep{pietJailbreaksOverTimeDetectingJailbreak2025}.